mykolaharmash/hyntax/README.md

 tokenize(input<String>, [existingState<Object>], [options<Object>])
 ```

-For basic usage ```input``` argument is sufficient.
+For basic usage, single ```input``` argument is sufficient.

-All other arguments are needed only for stream parsing and being used internaly by ```TokenizeStream```  class.
-You should worry about those only if you're going to have a custom stream implementation.
+All other arguments are needed only for stream parsing and being used internaly by ```StreamTokenizer```  class.
+You should worry about those only if you're going to have a custom implementation of stream tokenizer.

 #### Arguments